MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/workload-specialization.md

 When workload specialization is required, operational management commonly evolves beyond a central IT perspective.
 The approach suggested in Cloud Adoption Framework is a distribution of cloud management functionality.

 In this model, operational tasks like monitoring, deployment, DevOps, and other innovation-focused functions shift to an application-development or business-unit organization.
-The Cloud Platform and core Cloud Monitoring team still delivers on the management baseline across the environment.
+The cloud platform team and the core cloud monitoring team still delivers on the management baseline across the environment.

 Those centralized teams also guide and instruct workload-specialized teams on operations of their workloads.
 But the day-to-day operational responsibility falls on a cloud management team that is managed outside of IT.
 This type of distributed control is one of the primary indicators of maturity in a cloud center of excellence.